jrickerd/jrickerd.github.io/resume.md

 Full Spectrum Developer
   - **Xamarin:** I prototyped a Xamarin (C#) Android app in tandem with another engineer who built an iOS app.
 We determined that unifying the platforms was not practical due to networking libraries.
-  - **Android:** I assisted out Android developer with backend integration and app architecture.
+  - **Android:** I assisted our Android developer with backend integration and app architecture.
 I brought in Dagger and Butterknife to simplify Activity wireup.
 I also integrated RxAndroid to tame response handling.
   - **iOS:** Developed several prototype iOS apps as part of 8 member team.
 After the team was downsized to 2 engineers, I provided backend support.
 Eventually, I became the primary iOS developer.
   - **Cordova:** Integrated Android push notifications into a Cordova client wrapper app.
   - **Django/Python:** Built backend components and implemented services using Django.
 I also used Scrapy (Django-based web crawler) to build custom content importers.
 I built a lot of csv importers to bring client data into the platform.